hoge1e3/reTrONew_embed/README.md

 ## License

-- This software licensed under since GPL.
-Since the emulator part ([MSXPanel](https://github.com/hoge1e3/MSXPanel)) is a GPL lisenced project, .
+- This software consists of the compiler part([reTrONew](https://github.com/hoge1e3/reTrONew)) and the emulator part ([MSXPanel](https://github.com/hoge1e3/MSXPanel)).
-- [reTrONew](https://github.com/hoge1e3/reTrONew), the compiler part is licesed under MIT License.
-It does not contain emulator.
+- This software is licensed under GPL since the emulator part is a GPL lisenced project while the compiler part is licesed under MIT License.
-- The license of exported programs:
+- The license for the exported program is as follows:
   - Programs exported to MSXPen or 8bitworkshop may be published according to the terms of use of each service.
   - The downloaded *.ROM file can be released under any license of your choice.
   - If you export the program as HTML5+JS applications including emulator, you SHOULD license the program under GPL.